christianbrendel/banana_navigation/README.md

 ![Training History](model/training_history.png)

 After 750 episodes the rolling average score over 100 episodes is clearly above the critical value of 13.
 During training the agent's Q-network was retrained every 4 timesteps.
 A epsilon-greedy policy was used with a constant epsilon of 0.01.
 See `train.ipynb` for more details.

+### Further Details

+For further details about the used algorithm itself please take a look at the report.